 This diamond tiara belonged to Empress Zita, who was the last Empress of Austria and Queen of Hungary.
 Her husband ruled for two years before abdicating at the end of WWI.
 While most of the Austrian Royal jewels were sold, the Hapsburg family managed to hold on to this tiara until the late 1950s.

 In 1951, the Tiara was worn by Princess Regina of Saxe-Meiningen when she married Archduke Otto von Habsburg, eldest son of Empress Zita.
-Later, she also wore it to the pre-wedding events of her brother-in-law to Princess Margherita of Savoia-Aosta.
-The tiara hasn’t been seen since, and when Regina and Otto’s son, Karl, got married in the 90s, it was assumed the the tiara had been sold because the bride wore a smaller bandeau.
+Later, she also wore it to the pre-wedding events of her brother-in-law to Princess Margherita of Savoy-Aosta.
+The tiara hasn’t been seen since, and when Regina and Otto’s son, Karl, got married in the 90s, it was assumed the the tiara had been sold because the bride wore the Pearl and Diamond Bandeau.